 Cognitive deficits are frequent and severe long-term sequelae following NMDAR encephalitis.
 These deficits show a slow and incomplete recovery and persist beyond recovery of other neuropsychiatric symptoms of the disease.
 Prolonged deficits can include, attention, memory, executive dysfunction, impulsivity, disinhibition and sleep abnormalities that can last for a long time; some of which the patient may not recover.

+A 2021 pediatric study showed children with a loss of posterior dominant rhythm (PDR) on EEG correlated with a worse mRS score at one year.
 There is an association of higher CSF titers for teratoma and higher CSF titers and worse outcomes.
 High CSF titers can also be associated with relapses.
 Usually, when the patients start to recover from the autonomic dysfunction, they start getting better.
 There are some independent predictors of worse outcomes: Requirement of ICU stay, treatment delay over four weeks, no improvement after four weeks of treatment, abnormal brain MRI, and white blood cells greater than 20 cells/microL.
 All these variables can be given one point each to form a functional score (see: The anti-NMDAR Encephalitis One-Year Functional Status (NEOS) score below).
 A higher score is associated with poor functional status at one year from the disease onset, but this should not be used to guide therapy or determine the final prognosis as one-third of the patients with poor functional status at one year may improve at two years.